Why The TJX Companies Inc. (TJX)’s Most Recent Report Reveals Some Hints About Its Future

 TJX’s Market Performance

-TJX stocks went up by 0.60% for the week, with a monthly drop of -6.09% and a quarterly performance of 6.47%, while its annual performance rate touched 23.37%.
-The volatility ratio for the week stands at 1.80% while the volatility levels for the past 30 days are set at 1.76% for The TJX Companies Inc..
-The simple moving average for the period of the last 20 days is -3.67% for TJX stocks with a simple moving average of 1.46% for the last 200 days.
+TJX stocks went down by -0.27% for the week, with a monthly drop of -6.42% and a quarterly performance of 5.13%, while its annual performance rate touched 27.91%.
+The volatility ratio for the week stands at 1.83% while the volatility levels for the past 30 days are set at 1.72% for The TJX Companies Inc..
+The simple moving average for the period of the last 20 days is -3.09% for TJX stocks with a simple moving average of 1.70% for the last 200 days.

 Analysts’ Opinion of TJX